-- o LSP\GEN\TIMER: The delay used to batch multiple local events in one single local LSP/LSA update.
+- o LSP_GEN_TIMER: The delay between two consecutives local LSP/LSA generation.
+From an operational point of view, this delay is usually tuned to batch multiple local events in one single local LSP/LSA update.
 In IS-IS, this timer is defined as minimumLSPGenerationInterval in [ISO10589].
 In OSPF version 2, this timer is defined as MinLSInterval in [RFC2328].
-It is often associated with a vendor specific damping mechanism to slow down reactions by incrementing the timer when multiple consecutive events are detected. - SPF\DELAY: The delay between the first IGP event triggering a new routing table computation and the start of that routing table computation.
+It is often associated with a vendor specific damping mechanism to slow down reactions by incrementing the timer when multiple consecutive events are detected. - o SPF_DELAY: The delay between the first IGP event triggering a new routing table computation and the start of that routing table computation.
 It is often associated with a damping mechanism to slow down reactions by incrementing the timer when the IGP becomes unstable.
 As an example, [I-D.ietf-rtgwg-backoff-algo] defines a standard SPF (Shortest Path First) delay algorithm.